bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 ### status

-Display the status of a particular transaction id, to set whether it is:
+Displays the status of a particular transaction id, to see whether it is:

 * `Not found`: transaction not present on the blockchain or in that node's memory.
 * `Pending`: tansaction awaiting payment confirmation.